 - Job shadowing or observation periods

-- Attendance at a European staff training week
+- Participation in a staff training week

 Training programmes should be built around personal and professional development, and may include knowledge transfer, sharing good practice, learning from shared experience, acquiring practical skills or discovering new ideas for learning and teaching.